Sign in

 Mass flow meters determine mass flow passing through the meter.
 Two types deserve mention here:

-Thermal mass flow meters measure the mass flow based on heat transfer from a heated element.
+Thermal mass flow meters measure mass flow based on heat transfer from a heated element.
 The gas molecules create the heat transfer; the greater the number of gas molecules in contact with the heated surface, the greater the heat transfer.
-This flow measurement method depends only on the number of gas molecules and is independent of the gas pressure and temperature; therefore, additional pressure and temperature equipment are unnecessary.
-They also provide excellent accuracy and repeatability and are easy to install.
+This method depends only on the number of gas molecules and is independent of the gas pressure and temperature; therefore, additional pressure and temperature equipment are unnecessary.
+They provide excellent accuracy and repeatability and are easy to install.

 2. Velocity